choueric/kbdashboard/README.md

                   build command.
 target          : target of the build command. output_dir      : output build directory, corresponding to `O` of kernel build
                   command.
-mod_install_dir : module install directory, corresponding to `INSTALL_MOD_PATH`
-                  of kernel build command.
-thread_num      : number of thread used to compile, corresponding to `-j` option.
+It is relative to the `src_dir` if not absolute. mod_install_dir : module install directory, corresponding to `INSTALL_MOD_PATH` of kernel build command.
+It is relative to the `src_dir` if not absolute. thread_num      : number of thread used to compile, corresponding to `-j` option.
 ```